 The Woman’s Club of Central Kentucky, Inc. Est. 1894

-WCCK contributed greatly to the cultural life of the community sponsoring prominent speakers and offering frequent musical and literary programs.
-Among many accomplishments, WCCK was helpful in establishing a University of Kentucky Dean of Women position, instrumental in naming the cardinal the official state bird, provided financial support for traveling libraries and support for a public library.
-The result of a memorial fund started by WCCK following WW1 resulted in the construction of Memorial Hall in 1929.
+By sponsoring prominent speakers and offering frequent musical and literary programs, WCCK made a great contribution to the cultural life of Central Kentucky.
+Among many accomplishments, WCCK was helpful in establishing the Dean of Women position at the University of Kentucky.
+WCCK was also instrumental in naming the cardinal the official state bird, providing support for traveling libraries and the Carnegie funded library in Gratz Park.
+Additionally, a memorial fund begun by WCCK following World War I resulted in the construction of Memorial Hall at UK in 1929.